rpellerin/rpellerin.github.io/content/moving-to-berlin.md

 ## Various insurances

-[Germans are known to like insurances, so much that many various ones exist](https://www.expatica.com/de/finance/insurance/insurance-in-germany-100952/).
+[Germans are known to like insurances](https://allaboutberlin.com/guides/insurance), [so much that many various ones exist](https://www.expatica.com/de/finance/insurance/insurance-in-germany-100952/).
 Only a few are required by law though:

-- Health insurance: I was told to stick with public insurance (as opposed to private) and go with [TK](https://www.tk.de/en) as they are big and English-friendly.
+- [Health insurance](https://allaboutberlin.com/guides/german-health-insurance): I was told to stick with public insurance (as opposed to private) and go with [TK](https://www.tk.de/en) as they are big and English-friendly.
 - Work insurances: you get them automatically as soon as you start working, no need to worry here.
 - Vehicule insurance: if you own a car only.

 Other optional insurances but highly recommended are:

-- Liability insurance (called *Haftpflichtversicherung*): [more info](https://www.settle-in-berlin.com/personal-liability-insurance-germany/).
+- Liability insurance (called *Haftpflichtversicherung*): [more info here](https://www.settle-in-berlin.com/personal-liability-insurance-germany/) and [here](https://allaboutberlin.com/guides/haftpflichtversicherung).
 In a nutshell, the 3 ones I saw and heard about repeatedly that are English-friendly and managed through an app are: GetSafe, Coya and PopSure.
 You can compare others [here](https://www.check24.de/privathaftpflicht).
 Axa is apparently big and has a reputation in Germany.
 Same for Allianz.
 Anyway, a decent price is around 50 euros a year.
 - Household contents insurance (called *Hausratversicherung*): only if you have valuable items or piece of furniture at home.
 It also covers bikes.

 ## Misc